How to Become an Auto Mechanic in Illinois (2025)

 Frequently Asked Questions

-How much does a certified mechanic make Illinois?
+How much do auto technicians make in Illinois?

 Final Thoughts